Alex1304/botrino/website/docs/getting-started.md

 import botrino.api.annotation.BotModule;

 @BotModule
-open module your.app {
+open module com.example.myproject {

     requires botrino.api;
-    requires botrino.command;
+    requires botrino.command; // if using command module }
-}
 ```

-The module `botrino.api` transitively exposes all libraries necessary to work, including Discord4J, Reactor, Netty, RDI and Jackson, so you don't need to put `requires` for those libraries.
+The module `botrino.api` transitively requires all libraries necessary to work, including Discord4J, Reactor, Netty, RDI and Jackson, so you don't need to put `requires` for those libraries.

 :::caution
 If you get compilation errors, remember to configure your project to use JDK 11 or above.